tr3s1n/handmadeshop/README.md

 ## Changelog
 - **11/03/2024**:
-Added tests for all the remaining services.
+Added tests for all the remaining services, test for UserController and example_test.properties.

 - **13/12/2023**:
 Added dependencies for Unit testing, created first Test class for Product service using Mockito and JUnit.